Back to BlogCompliance

 • Fire safety issues: Non-functional equipment, blocked exits

-• Incident reporting: Digital incident capture and analysis
+• Incident reporting: Digital incident capture, RCA, and CAPA tracking

 NABH Accreditation Costs